-How many times do we open up our vanity drawer and as we are starting to brush or comb our hair, we tell ourselves that we really need to clean that brush or comb?
+How many times do we open up our vanity drawer and as we are starting to brush with best round brush or comb our hair, we tell ourselves that we really need to clean that brush or comb?
 We then use the item and then proceed to place it back in the drawer until the next time.

 Why is it so important to keep our combs and brushes clean?
 The reason is simply that a clean comb and clean brush contributes to good hair health.
 Just think about it.
 You wash your hair because it is dirty, so why would you want to use a dirty hair styling tool on a clean head of hair?
 If you are anything like me, thinking about cleaning my hairstyling tools was usually the last thing on my list of to-do’s, until I started spending more money on my professional hairstyling tools and wanted to make sure they lasted longer.